swagger-api/swagger-ui/README.md

 * [swagger-ui-dist](https://www.npmjs.com/package/swagger-ui-dist) is a dependency-free module that includes everything you need to serve Swagger UI in a server-side project, or a single-page application that can't resolve npm module dependencies.
 * [swagger-ui-react](https://www.npmjs.com/package/swagger-ui-react) is Swagger UI packaged as a React component for use in React applications.

-We strongly suggest that you use `swagger-ui` instead of `swagger-ui-dist` if you're building a single-page application since `swagger-ui-dist` is significantly larger.
+We strongly suggest that you use `swagger-ui` instead of `swagger-ui-dist` if you're building a single-page application, since `swagger-ui-dist` is significantly larger.

 ## Compatibility